Naman1997/simple-fcos-cluster/README.md

  [![GitHub license](https://img.shields.io/github/license/Naereen/StrapDown.js.svg)](https://github.com/Naman1997/simple-fcos-cluster/blob/main/LICENSE)

 A simple kubernetes cluster using Fedora Core OS, Proxmox and k0sctl.
-Documentation for exposing the cluster over wireguard is also provided - however this is a manual step at this point.

 ## Dependencies

-Here, `Client` refers to the node that will be executing `terraform apply` to create the cluster.
+`Client` refers to the node that will be executing `terraform apply` to create the cluster.
 The `Raspberry Pi` can be replaced with a VM or a LXC container.

 | Dependency | Location |
 | ------ | ------ |